Madjarx/Madjarx/README.md

 **idea** (philosophy) -> **putting it on a paper** (math / sociology / economics / psychology) -> **building it** (programming!!)

 When building, I think more abstract.
 Guided by the purpose, I tako into the account the human factor / nature of interest concern / context of everyday life etc.

+We're unaware that in our lives we're driven by subconscious things.